Terms and Conditions

 Confidential Information: has the meaning given in clause 12.

 Contract: a contract for the provision of Services between BAC and the Owner.

 Customer: an individual, business, company or other entities whether incorporated or not who/which hires Classic Vehicles from the Owner through the Website.

 Day: a period of 24 consecutive hours ending at 12.00 midnight.

-Fee: means the Hiring Fee and the Booking Fee.
+Fee: means the Hiring Fee and the Service Fee.